mchung94/solitaire-player/programming.md

 mistakes.

 ### Key Ideas for SikuliX Usage
-To deal with these issues, there are different images in the resource directory for each of the three scaling sizes.

-There are also JSON files containing the locations of where each card in the the game should be at.
+There are JSON files containing the locations of where each card in the the game should be at.

 For each card rank and suit, there is a subdirectory for containing multiple